christophgomez/synesthesiafy/README.md

   - Artwork/Color toggle
   - Immediately update UI color on key/color change (easy)
 - Chrome extension to analyze the frequency of every note to create a real-time, color changing UI/visualizer (may be against Web SDK user agreement, see VueVisualizer for current chrome extension/Spotify implementation)
+- When I'm feeling really brave:
+  - Implement a way to gather feedback from user on current playback/displayed color, process feedback and use it to predict color user associates with a type of song (ML/DL or logistic regression)